-644. Liability of principals
+Liability of principals

 645. Injunctions

 646. Disclosure of information by local regulatory authorities

 647. Confidentiality of personal information

 648. Professional privilege or duty of confidence does not affect validity of or compliance with certain requirements

 649. Duty to report suspected offences

 650. Destruction of documents

 651. Change of name

 652. Approved forms

 653. Prescribed authority to report to Board

 654. Request for information, &c.

 655. Confidentiality of prescribed authority

 656. Protection from liability for prescribed authority

 657. Trust not obliged to pay liquidator's costs

 658. Regulations

 659. Administration of Act

 660. Savings and transitional provisions

+660A.
+Validation of appointments

 661. Repeal and rescission

 SCHEDULE 1 - PROVISIONS WITH RESPECT TO HEARINGS OF BOARD UNDER CHAPTER 4

 SCHEDULE 2 - PROVISIONS WITH RESPECT TO MEMBERSHIP OF BOARD

-- SCHEDULE 3 PROVISIONS WITH RESPECT TO MEETINGS OF BOARD - SCHEDULE 4 PROVISIONS WITH RESPECT TO MEMBERS OF BOARD OF LEGAL EDUCATION - SCHEDULE 5 PROVISIONS WITH RESPECT TO MEETINGS OF BOARD OF LEGAL EDUCATION - SCHEDULE 6 PROVISIONS WITH RESPECT TO MEMBERSHIP OF TRIBUNAL
+SCHEDULE 3 - PROVISIONS WITH RESPECT TO MEETINGS OF BOARD

+SCHEDULE 4 - PROVISIONS WITH RESPECT TO MEMBERS OF

+SCHEDULE 5 - PROVISIONS WITH RESPECT TO MEETINGS OF

+SCHEDULE 6 - PROVISIONS WITH RESPECT TO MEMBERSHIP OF

+BOARD OF LEGAL EDUCATION

+BOARD OF LEGAL EDUCATION

+TRIBUNAL